Pidu2/project2-dkm/JOURNAL.md

   * Step by step take links and apps to "master" file (maybe already in word)
 ## 05.04.2020
 * Archiving Apps and Links
-* Further work on recovery apps
+* Further work on recovery mechanisms and apps